Code-Institute-Submissions/pet-shelter-project/README.md

 #### Interaction design

 Users can use the clickable elements in the navigation bar to browse through the website.
 Some visible indicators will tell the user at which page they currently are, while other visible indicators will alert users when they are hovering a link.
 Users with touchscreens can swipe up and down to scroll through the web pages and they can (double)tap to open links and browse through the website.
-The embedded YouTube video on the frontpage can be started with a single tap or click, audio control is integrated in the YouTube player, so users can mute the audio or change the volume in there.
+The embedded YouTube video on the homepage can be started with a single tap or click, audio control is integrated in the YouTube player, so users can mute the audio or change the volume in there.

 ### Skeleton

 The shape of the website will be pretty standard: a navigation bar at the top, the main content in the middle and a footer with some address info, extra navigation links and social media links at the bottom.
-The users will be able to get around the website by using the navigation bar, which will also have a clickable logo to go back to the frontpage.
+The users will be able to get around the website by using the navigation bar, which will also have a clickable logo to go back to the homepage.
 Users will also be able to use some more direct links in the footer to pages that are not presented in the navigation bar (for instance: sub categories for pet adoption).
 Most of the content will be presented in a grid-style layout.
-On smaller screensizes the layout will transform to a smaller number of columns to ensure readability and prevent deformations.
+On smaller screen sizes the layout will transform to a smaller number of columns to ensure readability and prevent deformations.

 #### Wireframes